Alf Ba Civilian Coexistence Foundation

 Improve Your Society Organization for Development and Peace

 To engage youth in promoting better governance of public services.
 The grantee will train youth on tactics of advocacy and accountability in conflict zones, conduct weekly visits to the departments of water, sewage, and sanitation in three districts, produce quarterly monitoring reports, present its findings to local authorities and follow up on action, and hold public meetings to engage the community and stakeholders.

 Advocating for Reconstruction and Internally Displaced People

-To engage youth from underserved districts in advocating for the rights of internally displaced people in the Tahamah region.
+To engage youth from underserved districts in advocating for the rights of internally displaced people.
 The grantee will train and mentor four youth teams to monitor and document damaged infrastructure and the needs of internally displaced people (IDPs) in two war-torn districts.
 The youth teams will produce quarterly and annual reports on their findings, compile stories of victims of conflict, and advocate authorities to improve conditions for these communities.

 National Forum for Human Rights

 To promote and defend human rights in a conflict zone.
 Working with its field monitors, the organization will monitor, compile evidence, and report on human rights violations in all governorates.
 Findings will be summarized in quarterly and an annual report that will be used for awareness raising and advocacy efforts.

 Ramz Development Foundation

 Promoting Women’s Rights through Radio and Legal Assistance

 To empower women at the grassroots level to influence policymaking.
 The grantee will produce new episodes of its radio program “Women’s Voices” featuring diverse women.
 The organization will also train women lawyers to monitor court cases dealing with women’s rights in Sana’a; hold a workshop to present project findings to representatives from government, local and international organizations, and media, and produce and distribute a final report.